 As the minerals and waste planning authority for the county, excluding the Yorkshire Dales and North York Moors national parks, we have to prepare a minerals and waste local plan.

-An update to the project timetable for production of the minerals and waste joint plan was agreed in 2017 and is set out in the minerals and waste development scheme (pdf / 878 KB).
+The project timetable for production of the minerals and waste joint plan was agreed in 2017 and is set out in the minerals and waste development scheme (pdf / 878 KB).

 |Joint minerals and waste plan||Date|